At a glance: settled in full vs. paid in full

 How long does a settled debt stay on your credit report?

-Usually, a settled debt will stay on your credit report for up to seven years from the date of the original missed payment.
+Usually, a settled debt will stay on your credit report for up to seven years from the date of the original missed payment, also known as the date of first delinquency.

 How can you negotiate a debt settlement yourself?